Poles, Czechs vow to protect Slovak airspace as MiGs retired

-MALACKY, Slovakia (AP) — Poland and Czechia signed an agreement Saturday to protect Slovak airspace as Slovakia gives up its old Soviet-mad MiG-29 jets.
+MALACKY, Slovakia (AP) — Poland and Czechia signed an agreement Saturday to protect Slovak airspace as Slovakia gives up its old Soviet-made MiG-29 jets.

 The protection is to last until Slovakia receives new F-16s from the United States, something expected to happen in 2024.